The following table works as a Rosetta Stone to manage services depending on the init system1 present in your distribution.

 systemctl status $service |

-Enable service | update-rc.d $service defaults 4 |
+| Enable service | update-rc.d $service defaults4 |

 ln -s /etc/sv/$service /var/service |